bacalhau-project/bacalhau/docs/examples/workload-onboarding/Running-Jupyter-Notebook/index.md

 ```bash
 docker build -t your-dockerhub-username/jupyter-mnist-tensorflow:latest .
 ```
-Replace your-dockerhub-username with your actual DockerHub username.
+Replace "your-dockerhub-username" with your actual DockerHub username.
 This command will build the Docker image and tag it with your DockerHub username and the name "your-dockerhub-username/jupyter-mnist-tensorflow".

 Step 3: Push the Docker Image to DockerHub
 Once the build process is complete, Next, push the Docker image to DockerHub using the following command: